 Cancer diagnosis is something which must be made accurately and at the earliest point possible to give you or a loved one the best chance of recovery.
 If a medical professional makes a mistake and gives an incorrect or late diagnosis then it means that your cancer could become more difficult to treat, it may have spread, and in some cases it may become terminal.
 This is a form of medical negligence, and as such, if you have received a cancer misdiagnosis, then you may be entitled to compensation.

 Jackson Boyd Lawyers is a firm of dedicated lawyers who specialise in dealing with medical negligence claims, including cancer misdiagnosis.
 Our experience means that we will ensure that you receive the compensation you deserve to be able to live a comfortable life.
 We offer a friendly professional service, offering you complete confidentiality, as well as someone you can feel at ease speaking to.
-Our team will help you with your case from start to finish, and will be here to provide the support you need.
+Our Cancer Misdiagnosis Negligence Lawyers will help you with your case from start to finish, and will be here to provide the support you need.
 We offer a no-win, no-fee service, so contact us today on 01412496903.

 If your cancer has been misdiagnosed as a result of medical negligence, then we may be able to help you make a compensation claim.
 We can help those who have been misdiagnosed or have received delayed diagnosis of: